-Information on available financial assistance is provided through the Office of Financial Aid, and jobs or further education information is available through both the program area and the Office of Career Development Services and Placement.
+Information on available financial assistance is provided through the Office of Financial Aid, and jobs or further education information is available through the Psychology & Counseling Program and the Office of Career Development Services and Placement.

-A departmentally sponsored and student-governed Psychology Club for interested students exists.
+A student-governed Psychology Club for interested students exists.
 Psychology majors and minors are encouraged to participate.
-The Program also has charter membership in the National Honor Society in Psychology (PSI-CHI).
+The program also has charter membership in the National Honor Society in Psychology (Psi-Chi).
+Psi Chi's national criteria for membership specify that applicants must be declared psychology majors or minors who have completed four courses in psychology with a GPA of at least 3.0, and are in the top 35% of their class.